BlogSpam-Net/blogspam.js/README.md

 The code is designed to run directly from a git checkout, with no need to install it system-wide.
 The only service dependency is an instance of the [redis](http://redis.io) which is assumed to run on the localhost.

+> **NOTE**: You can specify the address of your redis-server in the `config.js` file if it runs on a different host/port.

-However we do rely upon a small number of `node.js` libraries, which you can install via:
+The server relies upon a small number of `node.js` libraries, which you can install with:

       $ npm install

 Now you've installed the dependencies  you can launch the server.

 In one terminal run the main script:

      node server.js